 Cracks Between Boards

 Almost every wood floor endures some expansion and contraction as seasons and humidity levels change.
-When heating the home, humidity levels plummet, which results in wood contraction and leads to the increase of the gaps between the floor boards.
+When heating the home, humidity levels plummet, which results in wood contraction and leads to the increase of the gaps between the floorboards.
 In dry months, cracks can be as thick as a dime on the typical solid 2 1/4" oak floor.
-On light-colored woods the cracks appear larger.
+On light-coloured woods, the cracks appear larger.
 You can reduce the effect by using an air humidifier.

 Cracks between boards, cupping and crowning are natural reactions to moisture, therefore it should not be a concern as it only occurs to a minor extent.
-More severe cases, however, indicate that there is a more serious moisture problems that have to be looked at by a professional.
+More severe cases, however, indicate that there are more serious moisture problems that have to be looked at by a professional.

 Often, indoor humidity will have to be controlled.
 Other causes could include situations when plumbing has leaked into the basement causing moisture content in the sub-floor and the wood flooring.
 Once the cause of the excessive moisture is resolved, cupping can be reversed.
 Often times the floor may naturally dry out and improve over time.
 To increase the speed the drying the use a fan may be appropriate.
 After the floor is dried, it may be necessary to re-coat the floor with a new finish, or to sand and refinish the floor.